-- 1. What it means to critically analyze and interpret qualitative data, including the difference between value-added analysis and primary description. - 2.
-The role, place, significance and timing of theory in the analysis process - 3.
-The implications for analysis and interpretation of the data generation, transformation and management process - 4.
-The complexity and implications of the interpretation of 'meaning' - 5.
-The role of the researcher in analysis, and the significance of standpoint - 6.
-The notion, practice and significance of methodological reflexivity, and its role in the research process - 7.
+- 6. The notion, practice and significance of methodological reflexivity, and its role in the research process - 7.
 The constitutive effects of writing on the analysis, and the different ways of representing the results of qualitative inquiry and their implications - 8.
 Issues associated with judging research quality in qualitative inquiry - 9.
-The importance of being able to write and articulate convincingly the nature, value, and limitations of your analytic process and of qualitative methodology more generally.
+The importance of being able to write, and articulate convincingly, the nature, value, and limitations of your analytic process and of qualitative methodology more generally.

-Course Requirements and Evaluation
+Course Requirements